 In-service training periods are excluded from this.
-The service obligation period will commence after successful completion of studies/after graduation.
+The service obligation period will commence after the successful completion of studies/after graduation.

 The Hexagon Trust bursaries

 The trust provides bursaries to economically disadvantaged SA students.
-Financial assistance is awarded for study in the Science, Engineering, and Commerce fields at tertiary level.
+Financial assistance is awarded for study in the Science, Engineering, and Commerce fields at the tertiary level.

 The bursaries offered by the trust cover registration, tuition fees, and a book allowance.

 You can apply for the Hexagon Trust bursary on their website.